agilepoodle/SCPACP/src/scpacp.md

 Do no harm.

+Honesty.
 Is capable and adept at saying *No!*

 But wants to say *Yes!*